 Can I import new Canadian specification vehicles commercially purchased directly from a foreign manufacturer who is not registered in the Appendix G Pre-clearance program?

-Yes, you may commercially import new Canadian-specification vehicles outside the Appendix G Pre-clearance program if, prior to importation, you submit to Transport Canada all required certification documents and applicable records of testing for each shipment you import.
+Yes, you may commercially import new Canadian-specification vehicles outside the Appendix G Pre-clearance program if, prior to importation, you submit the required proof of compliance to Transport Canada using the case-by-case importation process.

-Each shipment is then reviewed on a case-by-case basis and Transport Canada will issue a case-by-case authorization number for all vehicles identification numbers ( VIN s) belonging to a compliant shipment.
+Each request is reviewed on individually and Transport Canada may issue a case-by-case authorization number for all vehicles identification numbers (VINs) belonging to a particular shipment.

 Contact Us